Host your blog on a subdirectory using Cloudflare Workers

 Create Webhook

-We’ll need the webhook secret in a next step.
+We’ll need the webhook secret in the next step.

 Copying Webhook Secret from the Hyvor Blogs Console